UweGerdes/frontend-development/docker-server.md

 Then you will need some docker images and containers for the different tasks. `docker-compose up -d` will do the work for you.
 In this document you find the detailed setup if you want to learn more about Docker.

 The docker images are built once (or again if you like - its only a single command).
 The build requires a lot of files downloaded from the internet so make sure your internet connection has enough bandwidth.
-Some 500 MB will be downloaded.
-And more than 5GB free disk space is recommended.
+More than 5GB free disk space is recommended.
 But it's worth it!

 With an image a container can be started, some parameters connect the containers with each other and your system (e.g. mount files or directories of your file system into the container, connect ip ports from the container to ports on you localhost).